apirogov/flat-checker/README.md

 The program needs at least an input graph, a formula and a schema size:

-`fltl-checker -g FILE -f FORMULA -n SIZE`
+`flat-checker -g FILE -f FORMULA -n SIZE`

 The file must describe a directed graph with labeled nodes in DOT format (from GraphViz) as shown in the `examples/` directory.
 If no file argument is